oskariorg/oskari-docs/md/documentation/oskari2/coderearrangements.md

 ## Mapfull bundle

-Has functionality that should be part of the Core
+Is a special snowflake bundle since it has functionality that should be part of the Core

 ## Mapmodule